REYNEP/reV0.1a/README.md

 - SO I think we can just do that vkCmdCopyBufferToImage straight away... without TRANSFER COMMAND BUFFER
 - + WE can fix image FIT... in shader 😁

+- Problems... and Guides on how to fix thems....
+(We just wanna list down the things that can go wrong....)
+    - RENDER_AREA is smaller than Window
+        - Check SHADER code.... is it wrong or smth weird?
+[IF You aren't sure TRY Rendering a QUAD....]
+        - Check VertexData.... maybe you decoded them wrong.... or converted them wrong, [e.g. BIG-ENDIAN / LITTLE-ENDIAN]
+        - [ME NOT SURE] but Wrong DescriptorSet or VKBuffer???
+        - Check Pipeline for DYNAMIC Viewport/Scissor....
+[IF You are using those.... turn of Scissor.... check if `vkCmdSetViewport` is set RIGHT]
+        - Check Swapchain & FrameBuffer sizes....
+        - One time I was getting this Problem was when I did VkCmdSetScissors... but those weren't being updated